On axiomatic definitions of non-discrete affine buildings: Main results

 \subsection{An application}

-In this section we explain a simple yet interesting consequence of Theorem~\ref{MainThmB} alluded to earlier.
-The class of affine $\Lambda$-buildings is a generalization of Euclidean buildings, which themselves generalize the (geometric realizations of) simplicial affine buildings.
-The affine $\Lambda$-buildings can be endowed with a $\Lambda$-metric.

-Concerning the metric structure the following difficulty arises when viewing Euclidean buildings as the subclass of affine $\Lambda$-buildings where $\Lambda=\R$ and where the translational part $T$ of the affine Weyl group equals the co-root-lattice spanned by a crystallographic root system, or is the full translation group of an apartment in the non-crystallographic case.
-When studying Euclidean buildings one usually uses the Euclidean metric on the model space.
+One can view Euclidean buildings as the subclass of affine $\Lambda$-buildings where $\Lambda=\R$ and where the translational part $T$ of the affine Weyl group equals the co-root-lattice spanned by a crystallographic root system, or is the full translation group of an apartment in the non-crystallographic case.
+Concerning the metric structure however the following difficulty arises when doing so.
+The metric used on the model space of a Euclidean buildings is usually the Euclidean one.
 Compare for example \cite{Parreau} or Kleiner and Leeb \cite{KleinerLeeb}.

-The natural metric on the model space of an affine $\Lambda$-building is however defined in terms of the defining root system $\RS$, compare \cite{Diss}, and is a generalization of the length of translations in apartments of simplicial affine buildings.
-This length function on the set of translational elements of the affine Weyl group is defined with respect to the length of certain minimal galleries.
-Hence this natural metric used for $\Lambda$-buildings is different from the Euclidean one in case $\Lambda=\R$.
+The natural metric on the model space of an affine $\Lambda$-building is however defined in terms of the defining root system $\RS$ (see \cite{Bennett, Diss}) and is a generalization of the length of translations in apartments of simplicial affine buildings.
+This length function on the set of translational elements of the affine Weyl group is defined with respect to the length of certain minimal galleries and differs from the Euclidean metric.

 The question arising is the following: Let us assume that $X$ is an affine building with metric $d$, which is induced by a metric $d_\MS$ on the model space.
-Let $d'_\MS$ be a metric on the model space different from $d_\MS$ and does hence induce a second distance function $d'$ on $X$.
+Let $d'_\MS$ be another metric on the model space which induces a second distance function $d'$ on $X$.
 Does $d'$ satisfy the triangle inequality?
 And is $(X,d')$ an affine building?
-To be able to answer these questions one has to understand whether the retractions appearing in (A5) do exist and are distance diminishing.
-Theorem \ref{MainThmB} answers these questions with ``yes'', so long as the metrics are topologically equivalent on $\MS$.
+In order to answer these questions one has to understand whether for $d'$ the retractions appearing in (A5) do exist and are distance diminishing.
+It turns out that the answer is ``yes'', so long as the metrics involved are Weyl compatible and topologically equivalent on $\MS$.